Skip to main content

 Lease Termination Fees

 Lease termination fees vary but are usually a percentage of monthly rent or a flat rate.
-These fees compensate landlords for lost rent and turnover costs, such as advertising and finding a new tenant.
+These fees compensate landlords for lost rent and turnover costs, such as advertising and finding a new tenant for the rental unit.
 The lease should specify any applicable charges, so tenants should clarify these details before proceeding.

 Remaining Rent Liability